elkronos/stat_py/README.md

 To run this script, ensure you have the following libraries installed:
 - numpy
 - scipy

+## Regression and Assumptions Checker

+This Python script offers utility functions for performing linear regression and checking various assumptions related to the linear regression model.
+The script uses libraries such as `numpy`, `pandas`, `statsmodels`, `scipy`, `matplotlib`, and `seaborn`.

+### Key Features

+1. **Linear Regression**: The script performs linear regression using the Ordinary Least Squares (OLS) method.
+2. **Assumption Checks**: The code includes functions to check five primary assumptions:
+    - Linearity
+    - Normality of residuals
+    - Homoscedasticity (constant variance of residuals)
+    - Independence of residuals
+    - Absence of multicollinearity

+### Utility Functions

+- `check_linearity(X, y, predictions)`: Visualizes the relationships between variables using a pairplot.
+- `check_normality(residuals)`: Checks the normality of residuals using a histogram and the Shapiro-Wilk test.
+- `check_homoscedasticity(X, predictions, residuals)`: Checks for homoscedasticity using a scatter plot and the Breusch-Pagan test.
+- `check_independence(residuals)`: Checks the independence of residuals using a plot and the Ljung-Box test.
+- `check_multicollinearity(X)`: Checks for multicollinearity using the Variance Inflation Factor (VIF) and a correlation matrix heatmap.
+- `plot_regression_model(X, y, predictions)`: Plots the regression model with observed values, predicted values, and the regression line.
+- `make_predictions(model, new_data)`: Predicts the outcome using a fitted model.
+- `linear_regression_and_check_assumptions(X, y)`: Performs the linear regression, plots the results, and checks all assumptions.

+### Dependencies

+To run this script, ensure you have the following libraries installed:
+- numpy
+- pandas
+- statsmodels
+- scipy
+- matplotlib
+- seaborn

 ## Robust ANOVA and Posthoc Tests